 \begin{assumption}[Observation pattern] The observation matrix $W$ is independent of the factor matrix $F$ and noise process $\varepsilon$, and there exists $\underline{q} \in (0,1] $ such that for $s,t\in [T]$,

 Furthermore for $s,t,s',t'\in [T]$, there exist $\alpha_{s,t}, \beta_{s,t,s',t'}\in (0,1]$ such that for $N \to \infty$,

 \end{assumption}

 \asn\ref{asn:observation} is similar to \citet[\asn S1]{xiong2023large}.
-As $N$ grows, the number of observed rows across any pair or any quadruple of columns concentrates around $N\alpha_{s,t}$ and $N\beta_{s,t,s',t'}$, respectively.
-The condition that $W$ is independent of $\varepsilon$ parallels the \textit{unconfoundedness} assumption commonly used in treatment effect identification \citep{rosenbaum1983central}.
+The condition that $W$ is independent of $\varepsilon$ parallels the \textit{unconfoundedness} assumption in treatment effect identification \citep{rosenbaum1983central}.
 Requiring independence of $W$ from $F$ and $\varepsilon$ does not confine $W$ to static treatment assignments; $W$ can also capture time-varying treatment policies.
 We leave more exploration of sequential policies as future work.